MaestroError/eloquent-regex/README.md

 EloquentRegex::source($yourString);
 ```

-- **_Pattern_** Could be method for one of the ready-to-use patterns or your custom pattern (we will talk about custom pattern later).
+- **_Pattern_** Could be method for one of the ready-to-use patterns or your custom pattern (we will talk about custom patterns later).
 Let's keep the example simple and add url pattern:

 ```php
 EloquentRegex::source($yourString)->url();